Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Estimation Methods

 \subsection{Method \#1: Column Generation}

 Suppose for now that we select a large collection $F$ of candidate trees.
 As discussed earlier, we wish to find a probability distribution $\lambdab$ over $F$ that satisfies the constraint system~\eqref{prob:feasibility} for $F$.
-If we specify the set of candidate trees $F$ according to Theorem~\ref{thm:perfect_fit_d_equal_m_plus_1} or \ref{thm:perfect_fit_m_leaves}, then we are guaranteed the existence of a probability distribution $\lambdab$ that satisfies the constraint system~\eqref{prob:feasibility}.
+If we specify the set of candidate trees $F$ according to the depth or leaf complexity given in Theorem~\ref{thm:master_theorem_complexity} then we are guaranteed the existence of a probability distribution $\lambdab$ that satisfies the constraint system~\eqref{prob:feasibility}.
 However, the collection of trees $F$ may still be large enough that directly solving the feasibility problem~\eqref{prob:feasibility} with $F$ is computationally unwieldy.
-More importantly, if we specify $F$ to consist of trees that are simpler than those prescribed in Theorem~\ref{thm:perfect_fit_d_equal_m_plus_1} and \ref{thm:perfect_fit_m_leaves}, then it may not be possible to find a $\lambdab$ that exactly satisfies \eqref{prob:feasibility}.
+More importantly, if we specify $F$ to consist of trees that are simpler (have a lower depth or fewer leaves) than those prescribed in Theorem~\ref{thm:master_theorem_complexity}, then it may not be possible to find a $\lambdab$ that exactly satisfies \eqref{prob:feasibility}.

-Thus, we will instead focus on finding a $\lambdab$ for which $\hat{\vb}_S = \sum_{t \in F} \Ab_{t,S} \newstuff{\lambda_t}$, the vector of predicted choice probabilities for the assortment $S$, is close to $\vb_S$, the vector of actual choice probabilities for $S$, for all $S \in \Scal$.
+Thus, we will instead focus on finding a $\lambdab$ for which $\hat{\vb}_S = \sum_{t \in F} \Ab_{t,S} \lambda_t$, the vector of predicted choice probabilities for the assortment $S$, is close to $\vb_S$, the vector of actual choice probabilities for $S$, for all $S \in \Scal$.
 One approach to finding such a $\lambdab$ is to formulate an optimization problem where the objective is to minimize the average $L_1$ norm of the prediction errors in the choice probabilities over all historical assortments:

 By introducing additional variables $\epsilonb^+_S$ and $\epsilonb^-_S$ for each assortment $S \in \Scal$, we can reformulate problem~\eqref{prob:estimation_abs} as a linear optimization problem.
 For a given data set $\Scal$ and forest $F$, we refer to this problem as \EstLO, which we define below: